fbpx

 • How much control the owner really had in reducing said risk

-Who is responsible when I’m hurt on someone else’s property?
+Who is responsible if I get hurt on someone else’s property?

-There are a number of people who could be held responsible, including anyone who owns, leases, occupies or controls the property.
+Several parties could be held responsible, including anyone who owns, leases, occupies, or controls the property.
 This could be a single person or numerous people depending on the property.

 Even if the property owner delegates maintenance duties to someone else—such as a contractor—he or she is still responsible for the state of their property and liable for unsafe conditions and injuries.